 Does this sound like an oddly true story?
 If yes, it’s because it is.

-The above happened on our second driving day in Iceland and made us approach the weather and roads even smarter in the future.
+The above happened on our second driving day in Iceland in February and made us approach the weather and roads even smarter in the future.
 Was it the end of the world?
 No.

-If the weather suddenly turns in front of you, check the weather and roads.
+If bad weather suddenly turns in front of you, check the weather and roads.
 I highly recommend having some sort of phone service.
 We turn on our Verizon international plan for short trips.

 The best source for Icelandic road conditions is the Roads IS website.
 Click on ‘Road Conditions and Weather.’
 That map is your new Bible.

 If you don’t have internet, you can also call 1777 for road information.

 Also, use a weather app for radar and weather conditions.
 Check it frequently.